AI Device Gets FDA Approval and Takes Detection of Diabetic Retinopathy to The Next Level

 Diabetic retinopathy is a diabetes-related complication which impacts the eyes.
 This develops due to damage to the blood vessels of the light-sensitive tissue found at the end of the eye, that is the retina.

 In the beginning, this complication might cause only mild eyesight issues or have no signs at all.
-In the worst case scenario, it can lead to blindness.This condition might occur in people who have type 2 diabetes or type 1 diabetes.
+In the worst-case scenario, it can lead to blindness.This condition might occur in those who have type 2 diabetes or type 1 diabetes.

 AI device gets FDA approval and changes things.